AhmedDroid/OST/README.md

 This project is using modular android application with Model-View-ViewModel architecture

 # Documentation / comments
-I believe that private projects doesn't need any documentation as long as the code is clean because the clean code should explain it self.
+I believe that projects doesn't need any documentation as long as the code is clean because the clean code should explain it self.